AnonymousCode2020/DFAD/README.md

 ## Quick Start: MNIST

-This is an MNIST example for DFAD, which only takes a few minutes for training.
+We provide an MNIST example for DFAD, which only takes a few minutes for training.
 Data will be automatically downloaded by the python scripts.

 ```bash
 bash run_mnist.sh